 Swampscott Public Library investment Trust

 Trustees of the Swampscott Library established this 501c3 to fund major capital improvements to the library.
-Donations can be made on a one-time basis or through a bequest.
+Donations can be made by contacting the library director.

 General Monetary Gifts

 With approval, the library can accept restricted and non-restricted monetary donations.